seadadevo/seadadevo/README.md

 ## 🚀 About Me

-**Front-End Developer | Building User-Friendly Interfaces | Passionate about Learning**
+**Software Engineer | Full-Stack Web Development | Passionate about Scalable and Modern Apps**

-I am a highly motivated and results-oriented developer with a passion for building engaging and user-friendly web interfaces.
+I am a motivated and results-oriented developer with experience in **React, Next.js, Angular, and Node.js**.
-I am a quick learner, always eager to tackle new challenges, and a team player who enjoys collaborating to achieve goals.
+I enjoy building clean, efficient, and user-friendly web applications, quickly learning new technologies, and collaborating in team environments to deliver impactful projects.

 ---